mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/5-tips-to-get-better-sleep.md

 At least 30 minutes before bed, try and switch off all technology: tablets, phones and laptops.
 This reduces the amount of mental and emotional stimulation which often keeps us awake.
 The blue-light that comes out of these devices can actually reduce levels of a hormone called melatonin, which is something that we need to help us drop into deep, relaxing sleep.

-Hack – Put your devices into a different room so you are less tempted to use them or turn off your wifi an hour before you are ready to go to sleep.
+Hack – Put your devices into a different room so you are less tempted to use them or turn off your Wi-Fi an hour before you are ready to go to sleep.

  These tips are brought to you by Clinic 27.
 Visit them today for all your chiropractic needs.